lbl-srg/obc/specification/source/cxf.rst

    ============================  ===========================================================
    Class                         Description
    ============================  ===========================================================
-   Package
-   								 A package is a specialized class used to group multiple blocks.
-   Blocks   					 A block is the abstract interface of a control sequence.
-   ElementaryBlock
-   								 An elementary block defined by ASHRAE S231P (subClassOf Block) (:numref:`sec_ele_blo`).
-   CompositeBlock
-   								 A composite block is a collection of elementary blocks or other composite blocks (subclass of Block) and the connections through their inputs and outputs (:numref:`sec_com_blo`).
-   ExtensionBlock
-   								 An extension block supports functionalities that cannot, or are hard to, implement with a composite block (:numref:`sec_ext_blo`).
-   InputConnector
-   								 An input connector is a connector that provides an input to a block.
-   OutputConnector
-   								 An output connector is a connector that provides an output from a block.
-   Parameter
-   								 A parameter is a value that is time-invariant and cannot be changed based on an input signal.
-A block can have multiple parameters.
-   Constant
-   								 A constant is a value that is fixed at compilation time.
-A block can have multiple constants.
-   DataType
-   								 A data type description for function block connectors, parameters, and constants.
-   BooleanInput
-   								 An input connector for boolean data type.
-   BooleanOutput
-   								 An output connector for boolean data type.
-   IntegerInput
-   								 An input connector for integer data type.
-   IntegerOutput
-   								 An output connector for integer data type.
-   RealInput
-   								 An input connector for real data type.
-   RealOutput
-   								 An output connector for real data type.
-   EnumerationType
-   								 An Integer enumeration starting with the value 1, each element is mapped to a unique String.
-   AnalogInput
-   								 An input connector for analog data type.
-   AnalogOutput
-   								 An output connector for analog data type.
-   String
-   								 A data type to represent text.
+   Package                       A package is a specialized class used to group multiple
+                                 Blocks.
+   Blocks                        A Block is the abstract interface of a control sequence.
+   ElementaryBlock               An Elementary Block defined by ASHRAE S231P (``subClassOf
+                                 Block``) (:numref:`sec_ele_blo`).
+   CompositeBlock                A Composite Block is a collection of elementary blocks or
+                                 other Composite Blocks (``subClassOf Block``) and the connections through their inputs and outputs (:numref:`sec_com_blo`).
+   ExtensionBlock                An Extension Block supports functionalities that cannot,
+                                 or are hard to, implement with a Composite Block (``subClassOf Block``) (:numref:`sec_ext_blo`).
+   InputConnector                An Input Connector is a connector that provides an input to
+                                 a Block.
+   OutputConnector               An Output Connector is a connector that provides an output
+                                 from a Block.
+   Parameter                     A Parameter is a value that is time-invariant and cannot be changed
+                                 based on an input signal.
+A Block can have multiple Parameters.
+   Constant                      A Constant is a value that is fixed at compilation time.
+A Block can
+                                 have multiple Constants.
+   DataType                      A data type description for Block connectors, Parameters,
+                                 and Constants.
+   BooleanInput                  An Input Connector for boolean data type.
+   BooleanOutput                 An Output Connector for boolean data type.
+   IntegerInput                  An Input Connector for integer data type.
+   IntegerOutput                 An Output Connector for integer data type.
+   RealInput                     An Input Connector for real data type.
+   RealOutput                    An Output Connector for real data type.
+   EnumerationType               An Integer enumeration starting with the value 1, each element
+                                 is mapped to a unique String.
+   AnalogInput                   An Input Connector for analog data type.
+   AnalogOutput                  An Output Connector for analog data type.
+   String                        A data type to represent text.
    ============================  ===========================================================